The Best Online Fabric Stores to Make Your Sofa Look Bespoke

 How We Chose These Products

 There’s truly a fabric store for every style, project, and price point.
-To quality-check our favorites among direct-to-consumer fabric retailers, we huddled with deMañana.
-As it takes time and money to make the fabric store rounds, we also spoke with designers and fabric experts who know what to look for, from why navigating Etsy can be unique if you’re after a rare vintage find to how Perigold nails the drapery corner.
+To quality-check our favorites among direct-to-consumer fabric retailers, we huddled with deMañana and a few interior designers.
+As it takes time and money to make the fabric store rounds, we also spoke with designers and fabric experts about everything from navigating Etsy if you’re after a rare vintage find to how Perigold nails the drapery corner.

 Our Shopping Checklist